MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab06_Customer_Journeys.md

     - On the condition tile, select the arrow down button to expose the child condition.
 Select the child condition and name it Journey Completed.

-    - In the entity field, select **Trigger workflow activity contact processed.**
+    - In the entity field, select **Customer Journey.**

     - Set the frequency to each and the date range of a lifetime.

-    - In the Expression 1 section, set the following:
+    - Use the lookup field to select the customer journey value.

-        1. Field: Customer journey iteration ID

-        2. Operator: =

-        3. Value: Copy and paste the ID of the customer journey you created in Exercise 1 of this lab

     - From the Toolbox, drag an action to the right of the Journey Completed condition and increase the score to 100.